InnerSourceCommons/archive.innersourcecommons.org/resources/learningpath/index.md

 title: 'Learning Path'
 ---

-The InnerSource Learning Path is a series of short videos and articles explaining and teaching various aspects of inner source.
+The InnerSource Learning Path is a series of short videos and articles explaining and teaching various aspects of InnerSource.
 Their production was kindly sponsored by PayPal.
-The Learning Path section introducing InnerSource is already shot and hosted in the O'Reilly Safari platform at [http://bit.ly/inner-source-learning-path].

-Once finished, the first edition of the InnerSource Learning Path will cover the following sections:
+The InnerSource Learning Path covers the following sections:

 | O'Reilly | ISC |
 | ------- | ---- |